5 Doctor Specialties with the Least Burnout

 3 | Psychiatry

-Coming in at the third best specialty for low burnout is psychiatry at 39%.
+Coming in at the third-best specialty for low burnout is psychiatry at 39%.
 Psychiatrists focus on understanding and treating mental health disorders as well as psychological distress.
 They use the Diagnostic and Statistics Manual, Fifth Edition, to assess a patient’s symptoms and determine if they exhibit a diagnosable disorder.
 Psychiatrists can also help patients with psychological distress from past trauma, difficult relationships, pain, or other high-stress situations.

 In other words, psychiatrists spend a great deal of time with their patients to get to know them, meaning it’s a slower-paced specialty that involves a lot of conversation.
 While these physicians do face plenty of charting, it’s spread across far fewer patients.

 This is a trend you’ll see across the specialties with higher and lower rates of burnout.
-The specialties with less charting and general paperwork, which equates to time spent on a computer, tend to have lower rates of burnout.
+The specialties with less charting and general paperwork, which equate to time spent on a computer, tend to have lower rates of burnout.

 2 | Ophthalmology

-The second best specialty for low burnout is ophthalmology, tied with psychiatry at 39%.
+The second-best specialty for low burnout is ophthalmology, tied with psychiatry at 39%.

 Plus, it’s a highly innovative field with cutting-edge technology, like Ocular Coherence Tomography, or OCT, which uses near-infrared technology to produce cross-sectional pictures of a patient’s retina.

-With good compensation, healthy work-life balance, and the ability to radically improve their patients’ lives, ophthalmologists have the second lowest burnout rates.
+With good compensation, healthy work-life balance, and the ability to radically improve their patients’ lives, ophthalmologists have the second-lowest burnout rates.

 1 | Plastic Surgery